patience4711/RPI-APS-inverters/README.md

 - a very smart console to send zigbee commands and debug
 - polled values are stored in a database
 - charts of the production at multiple days are available
-- There is a page with statistic data available
+- There is a page with some statistic data
 - The menu is only accessible from local network with login
 - software can be updated by uploading and installing a tar achive